Climate change in Finland: Carbon sequestration

 Carbon sequestration is equally important to decrease carbon emissions.
 In 2018, WWF recommended increased forest conservation in Finland, especially the prevention of the use of old-growth forests for energy generation.
 Forests in Finland bind carbon in soil twice as much as forest trees.
 Finnish agriculture emits soil carbon dioxide 37 million tonnes annually compared to 12 million tonnes CO_{2} from traffic in 2017.

 Public transportation

 The population of the three biggest cities in the metropolitan capital area was 21% of the total population of Finland in 2018: Helsinki 650,000, Espoo 285 000, and Vantaa 230 000.
 As passages volumes in 2018 free local collective traffic would cost annually in Helsinki €215 million, In Espoo €215 million and in Vantaa €215 million.

 Helsinki local traffic aims to have at least half of the busses electric in 2030 and 400 electric busses in 2025.

 Aviation

 There was 26 million aviation travels in Finland in 2019.
 The number increased 4% compared to 2018.
 Airports include at least Helsinki-Vantaa, Turku, Rovaniemi, Oulu and Tampere.
-In 2018 population was 5,518 people.
+In 2018 population was 5,518 million people.
 This makes approximately in average 4.71 air travels per citizen in Finland in 2019.

 Citizens' initiative to aviation tax was made in February 2020.